XOWithSauce/schedule-cartelenforcer/README.md

     3. Player must be atleast Enforcer rank

 - Upon paying the $5000 Bribe to Manny, you get a custom active quest:
-    - First you must intercept cartel dead drops twice (the Mini Quest in this document)
+    - First you must intercept cartel dead drops twice
+    - Additionally you must stop a Cartel Gathering once
-    - After intercepts, you must wait for Manny to arrange a meeting and send a text.
+    - After completing the first step you must wait for Manny to arrange a meeting and send a text.
     - After player attends the meeting and finishes the dialogue they get the final quest step
     - Kill the Cartel Brute
         - If you run more than 70 units away from the Brute the Quest will fail